lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Here, we group the augmentations by the type of invariance they induce and show examples of when such invariances can be useful.

+For example, if we use `color jittering` and `random grayscale` during the training of a self-supervised model, we train the model to put the two augmented versions of the input image very close to each other in the feature space.
+We essentially train the model to ignore the color augmentations.

 **Shape Invariances**

 - **Random cropping** E.g. We don't care if an object is small or large